As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • X-rays – After approximately 45 days, fetal skeletons will be visible on radiographs.
 This is also an excellent way to determine the number of puppies expected.

 • Ultrasound – After 25 to 35 days ultrasound can be used to diagnose pregnancy.
-It can also be used later in pregnancy to assess fetal health and heart rate.
+It can also be used later in the process to assess fetal health and heart rate.
 Measurements on ultrasound can also help determine gestational age.

 Can a Pregnant Dog Jump Around?